 These courses give students the opportunity to satisfy the research requirement in a setting that emphasizes group work.
 These courses are rare and enrollment may be through individual application.
 Please see descriptions below about our current Research Experience Courses:

-PSYC 362-301 Research Experience in Clinical Psychology (Application deadline is in March 2020)
+PSYC 362-301 Research Experience in Clinical Psychology (Application deadline is April 2022)

 Instructor: Melissa Hunt